Staff scheduling problems are universal.

 It’s best practice to give your staff at least 12 hours between shifts.
 Everyone needs a bit of a downtime, and getting enough rest can have huge implications on your employees’ morale and productivity.
 But when you’ve got last minute cancellations and staff working overtime, making sure you abide by these standards can become increasingly difficult.

 Working out how many employees you need at the start of shift can be hard enough, but when you find yourself unexpectedly inundated with customers in your shop or calling in with bookings, it quickly becomes impossible.
 Busy periods like this can be the most lucrative for your employees, so while you need to source enough employees to manage demand, you also need to find ways for everyone to have the same opportunities.

 No matter how dedicated your employees are, every now and then real life will get in the way of work.
 Illnesses, car breakdowns, sick children and other unexpected events can stop your staff from turning up without notice.
 Some employees might arrange for someone else to work their shift, but more often than not, they’ll simply not show up.

 Asking other employees to cover the shift leads to a host of other complications too, involving overtime and shift changes that need to be communicated with other members of staff.

 The solution?
 Scheduling software that lets you create, alter and publish schedules at the click of a button.

 Say goodbye to the excel spreadsheet.
 We have created workforce management software that saves you the headache of scheduling – so you can start concentrating on the things within your business that really matter.

-Quinyx has recently been recognised in Gartner’s 2018 Market Guide for Retail Workforce Management Applications and the 2018 Market Guide for Workforce Management Applications.
+Quinyx has been recognised in Gartner’s 2019 Market Guide for Retail Workforce Management Applications and the 2019 Market Guide for Workforce Management Applications.